rune/rune/docs/docs/quick-start.md

 # Quick Start

 Build a multiplayer game for the [Rune platform](https://www.rune.ai) and its millions of players.
-Rune handles netcode, servers, voice chat, matchmaking, spectating, and much more!
+Rune handles netcode, servers, voice chat, matchmaking, spectating, and much more.

-## Getting Started {#getting-started}

-Creating a new game on Rune requires only one command.
-After it finishes, you'll have a running Tic Tac Toe game!
+Run the command below to get a running multiplayer Tic Tac Toe game!

 ```sh
 npx rune-games-cli@latest create
 ```

-Alternatively, follow the [guide to port your existing game to Rune](./how-it-works/existing-game.md) if you already have a great game.
+Alternatively, follow the [guide to port your existing game to Rune](./how-it-works/existing-game.md) if you already have a game.

-## Testing the game in the app {#playing-the-game-in-app}
+## Uploading & Playing In The App {#playing-the-game-in-app}

-Now that you have your game running locally, it would be great to see how it looks in the Rune app.
+Now that you have Tic Tac Toe running locally, it would be great to try playing it in the Rune app:
-Run:

 ```sh
 npm run upload
 ```
-This is it!
-After doing this you should see your game in the games list inside the app.
-Start the room, invite your friends and play together!
+That's it.
+You'll now see your game in inside Rune and can play it with your friends!

-## How it all works {#how-it-all-works}
+## Game Logic {#game-logic}

 Rune games are split into two parts: logic & rendering.
 Let's take a look at the generated Tic Tac Toe game and get familiar with it.
-You can also deep dive into in depth explanation in [syncing game state docs](how-it-works/syncing-game-state.md).

-### Game Logic {#game-logic}

-You can find the game logic in `logic.js` file.
+You can find the game logic in the `logic.js` file.
 The `setup` function is responsible for creating an initial game state that is synced across players:

 ```js
 function setup() {